ShrimpedKeyboard/Minaneko/README.md

 ## PCB

-A hotswap RP2040 pcb with the numpad using a seperate pcb conected by jst/ribbon cable with an rgb strip header for underglow inside of polycarbonate/pmma cases
+A hotswap RP2040 pcb with the numpad using a seperate pcb conected by jst/ribbon cable with an rgb strip header for underglow inside of polycarbonate/pmma cases instead of the numpad you have to option to replace it with a trackpad all though i still have to figgure this out and it is very confusing

 ![alt text](https://github.com/ShrimpedKeyboard/Minaneko/blob/main/Pictures/PCB%20picture.png?raw=true)